muwagamicheal/python_datastructures_and_algorithms/01_python_primer/exercises/1_reinforments/R-1.3/required.md

   1. You can Include error handling when the user enters charcters.
 The programm should check if what has been input is a number, if not prompt the user to enter a number.
   2. You can add code to skip user in put thats not number or "#", the code should inform the user that the input was not stored because its not a number.
+  3. You can reaserch about how to compare the performance of the two medoths used to solve this challenge.